Where History Has Been Fixed

 "Ah, so our friend Dûrlin has been talking to you of his hopes for Boromir's return, has he?"
 Gandalf looked thoughtful as he considered the possibility.
 "Dûrlin is a wise man, and does not speak without due consideration for what impact his words might have.
 He must be quite confident of Boromir's chances, for he does not fear to speak of his hope.
 And yet...
 I do not know, Pippin.
-Aragorn, too, has asked me this question, and I could not comfort him, either.
-Not with any certainty.
-And in these days, it is unwise to speak of that which is not yet certain.
-Even so, this I do know -- if Boromir does live, he will come.
+Aragorn, too, has asked me this question, and I could not comfort him, either – not with any certainty.
+In such times as these, it is unwise to speak of that which is not yet certain.
+Even so, this I do know – if Boromir does live, he will come.
 If he is alive, then nothing will keep Boromir away."

 "Well, then!" replied Gandalf with a slight smile.
 "If you have no further questions for me about matters I may or may not be able to answer at this early hour, I shall be off about my own business.
 I would suggest you attend to your dress, and to taking what food you can in what remains of your free time.
 Your duties today may involve little opportunity for eating, even if they are not physically strenuous."

 "Well I know it!" muttered Pippin ruefully as the door shut quietly behind Gandalf.